agude/agude.github.io/_posts/2022-02-07-online_realtor_estimate_comparison.md

 ---
 layout: post
-title: "Comparing Pre- and Post-sale Estimates of House Price"
+title: "Comparing Pre- and Post-sale Estimates of the Price of a House"
 description: >
   Can Zillow and Redfin predict prices accurately?
 I look at a house sold in my neighborhood and compare the sale price to the price predicted by Zillow